Mobile Menu Button

 Protect Yourself From Scams

-We have seen a rise in credit union members being scammed.
 There are many scams circulating, and it can be easy to fall for them.
 Protect yourself and your money!
 Below are just a few examples of scams that are occurring.

-• pay the FTCU, FBI or IRS
+• pay the FBI or IRS

-• keep your Social Security benefits
+• keep your Social Security or Medicare benefits

 • keep your utilities on (electricity, water, or heat)